Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 ## Integration tests

-After deployment step is done, we need to perform integraction tests to ensure that the model runs properly.
+After deployment step is done, we need to perform integration tests to ensure that the model runs properly.
 Create a `client.py` file, which will send a few images to the deployed model and perform evaluation.

 ```python
 # client.py